Monday, March 18, 2013

 Most of the historians and thinkers did not look at the “War and Peace” from the point of view of any serious historical discourse.
 As pointed out above this may have to do with the size and complexity of the “War and Peace”.
 Moreover, many serious readers get enamored of the pure aesthetics and the literary vision and pay little attention to the discourse on history that runs throughout the novel.

-History of ideas is a strange discipline; it is difficult to say when and how an idea becomes powerful and then perpetuates its dominance.
+History of ideas is a strange discipline; it is difficult to say when and how an idea becomes popular, powerful and then perpetuates its dominance.
 It is significant too, that while Karl Marx was busy explaining how history unfolds, Tolstoy too was revealing great insights in history and history writing and was trying to place the common man at the center of history and history writing.
 Marx’s project claimed to be more scientific and was written in the language of science that was becoming a norm in the nineteenth century.
 Tolstoy’s project was equally ambitious, one may say.
 However, its language and medium was different; it was literature.

 We often regard literature as something that is unsubstantial and peripheral to our hard disciplines such as science, technology, economics and sociology.
 There are, however, powerful works of art and literature that affect us in great measure.
 We often fight shy of acknowledging such influences.
 But literature is one great way of evaluating and criticizing and representing our very life that is shaped by these hard disciplines.
-Tolstoy’s “War and Peace” is such a work that reminds us the power of literature.
+Tolstoy’s “War and Peace” is such a work that reminds us of the power of literature.